-Our 2020 Dutch statutory annual accounts are available on our website at www.uniqure.com.
+Our 2021 Dutch Statutory Annual Accounts and our 2021 Dutch Statutory Board Report are available on our website at www.uniqure.com.

-The 2021 Annual Meeting is an important event in our corporate calendar and provides an opportunity to engage with shareholders and for shareholders to pass the necessary resolutions for the conduct of the business and affairs of the Company.
-In light of the continuing coronavirus (COVID-19) pandemic and public health concerns, we have decided to hold an all virtual meeting instead of a physical meeting such that the 2021 Annual Meeting can only be attended over the Internet via live audio webcast.
+The 2022 Annual Meeting is an important event in our corporate calendar and provides an opportunity to engage with shareholders and for shareholders to pass the necessary resolutions for the conduct of the business and affairs of the Company.
+Considering the continuing coronavirus (COVID-19) pandemic and public health concerns, we have decided to hold an all-virtual meeting instead of a physical meeting such that the 2022 Annual Meeting can only be attended over the Internet via live audio webcast.

-The health and well-being of our colleagues, shareholders and the communities in which we operate is a priority for us.
-However, we are also committed to ensuring that shareholders can exercise their right to vote and ask questions at the upcoming 2021 Annual Meeting.
-In particular, your attention is drawn to the proxy voting methods set out below and the ability to vote by internet, telephone or mail in advance of the 2021 Annual Meeting and to ask questions via the Internet in advance of and during the 2021 Annual Meeting, which ensure that shareholders can participate in the 2021 Annual Meeting remotely instead of attending in person.
-Any questions asked via the Internet in advance of the 2021 Annual Meeting must be submitted to investors@uniQure.com no later than 11:59 p.m.
-Central European Summer Time on June 15, 2021.
-The aim is to answer all questions so submitted during the 2021 Annual Meeting, time permitting.
+The health and well-being of our colleagues, shareholders, and the communities in which we operate is a priority for us.
+However, we are also committed to ensuring that shareholders can exercise their right to vote and ask questions at the upcoming 2022 Annual Meeting.
+In particular, the proxy voting methods set out below and the ability to vote by internet, telephone, or mail in advance of the 2022 Annual Meeting and to ask questions via the Internet in advance of and during the 2022 Annual Meeting, which ensure that shareholders can participate in the 2022 Annual Meeting remotely instead of attending in person.
+Any questions asked via the Internet in advance of the 2022 Annual Meeting must be submitted to investors@uniQure.com no later than 11:59 p.m.
+Central European Summer Time on June 13, 2022.
+The aim is to answer all questions so submitted during the 2022 Annual Meeting, time permitting.

-Due to the potential risks of aiding the spread of coronavirus (COVID-19) by gathering at the 2021 Annual Meeting, restrictions on travel and on how the meeting itself is held and conducted, shareholders cannot attend the 2021 Annual Meeting in person.
-We believe that the safest way to ensure all shareholders can exercise their rights at the 2021 Annual Meeting is by participating online and by voting your shares in advance, e.g. by returning the proxy card (if you received one) prior to the 2021 Annual Meeting.
+Due to the potential risks of aiding the spread of coronavirus (COVID-19) by gathering at the 2022 Annual Meeting and on how the meeting itself is held and conducted, shareholders cannot attend the 2022 Annual Meeting in person.
+We believe that the safest way to ensure all shareholders can exercise their rights at the 2022 Annual Meeting is by participating online and by voting your shares in advance, e.g., by returning the proxy card (if you received one) prior to the 2022 Annual Meeting.
 You are encouraged to vote your shares as early as possible.

-Whether or not you plan to attend the 2021 Annual Meeting over the Internet, please vote via the Internet prior to the 2021 Annual Meeting.
-You also may vote by telephone or by submitting a proxy card by mail prior to the 2021 Annual Meeting.
+Whether or not you plan to attend the 2022 Annual Meeting over the Internet, please vote via the Internet prior to the 2022 Annual Meeting.
+You also may vote by telephone or by submitting a proxy card by mail prior to the 2022 Annual Meeting.
 If your shares are held in street name, you will receive instructions from your broker or other nominee explaining how to vote your shares, and you also may have the choice of instructing the record holder as to the voting of your shares by proxy, over the Internet or by telephone.
 Follow the instructions on the voting instruction form you receive from your broker or other nominee.
 If you are submitting a proxy card by mail, you do not need to affix postage to the enclosed reply envelope if you mail it within the United States.